 In dry climates, vents are much less critical.
 This has to do with osmosis.
 If you sweat inside the pants, but you're surrounded by dry air, the moisture will move more easily out of the pants.
 However, if it's humid outside, and humid inside the pants — good luck.

 This is a pretty distinct category to judge rain pants.
 It's hard to justify carrying a piece of clothing with you on a long backpacking trip or strenuous climb when you only use it 10% of the time.
 A lightweight, compact pair of rain pants will be much easier to carry and easier to convince yourself to bring with you, even when the mountain forecast is "only" for 10% showers in a couple of days.

 When we pick up a new garment, we try to get inside the heads of the designers.
 What story does this piece of clothing tell?
 What is it optimized for?
 What was the design team thinking?
 This will help you figure out if a pair of pants is the right fit for you.
 They might be an excellent item from a reputable company, but will it suit your uses?
 Some of our testers are avid runners, others are passionate climbers, and still, others are all about ultralight so they can go further, longer.
 Consider what trade-offs and compromises you're willing to make for the qualities that are most important to you.

 The major consideration when rating durability is ultimately the tradeoff that it requires.
-A more durable fabric is typically much heavier weight, whereas a lighter material will be less durable.
+More durable fabric is typically much heavier weight, whereas a lighter material will be less durable.
 This punts the issue further, making it ultimately a question of value.
-How much do you want lightweight?
+Do you want a lightweight model?
 Are you willing to pay for it?
 We often argue that if you spend a lot of time outdoors, going as light as possible will ensure you stay healthier and happier longer.